-DESCRIPTION – Hard Maple is also called Sugar or Rock Maple.
-The sapwood varies from white to a creamy white color and the heartwood is light reddish brown.
+Color:The sapwood varies from white to a creamy white color and the heartwood is light reddish brown.
 Pores are extremely small and not visible.
-Although, generally straight grained, hard maple occasionally occurs with a curly, birdseye, blister, burly or fiddleback figure.
+Generally hard maple is straight grained, but occasionally you can find curly, birdseye, blister, burly, or fiddleback figure.

 Decay and Weather Resistance:Rated as low in decay resistance and susceptible to insect attack.

 Workability:Hard Maple is fairly easy to work, though slightly more difficult than Soft Maplebecause of its higher density.
 This wood takes stain well and is capable of a high polish.
 It turns well on a lathe and is markedly resistant to abrasive wear.